psshri/KodeKloudCKSchallenges/CHALLENGE 1/README.md

 ![images](../pictures/1/1_kubectl_get_pod.PNG)

 Both the deployment *alpha-xyz* and pod created by the deployment are running successfully.

-Now we can proceed to the next step.
+You can click on the 'Check' button to verify that this task is now completed.

-## Step 5: Expose the deployment via Service
+## Step 5: alpha-svc

-Click on *alpha-svc* icon (in CKS challenge lab) to see the details of the service.
+*Click on alpha-svc icon present in the interactive architecture diagram in the challenge lab*

+We will be solving both tasks mentioned for alpha-svc together.

+### Task 1: Expose the 'alpha-xyz' as a 'ClusterIP' type service called 'alpha-svc'

+### Task 2: 'alpha-svc' should be exposed on 'port: 80' and 'targetPort: 80'

 Create a manifest file for Service.